By: Ned Rowland, Sales Director

 1. Cost.
-Cost has been a major factor in adding kiosk stations at the expense of store real estate.
+Cost has been a major factor in adding self-service kiosk stations at the expense of store real estate.
 But the introduction of new lower cost tablet devices and smaller footprint traditional workstations are changing the game by allowing multiple engagement points at a more affordable price – at the counter, in a kiosk, as a mobile pick up and order device.

 2. Security.
 Security is always a concern but with developing Point to Point Encryption (P2PE) technologies coming along, both mobile wireless and wired portable devices are now more acceptable.
 And with digital wallet payment options like PayPal where a consumer’s phone initiates payment, self-service innovation, convenience, and security all come together.

 3. Difficult IT Logistics.
 Lastly, behind the scenes of offering self-service options has always lurked the double whammy of integration integrity and multi-vendor application support.
 What may look like pretty screens to a customer can be a pretty ugly technology support proposition for a restaurant.
 Often there are two databases to manage, two applications to support and upgrade, and two separate costs and relationships to manage.
-As POS providers expand their transactional offerings outside the traditional cashier/server workstation deployments, you can expect more single vendor/single application solutions that will reduce costs and complexities.
+As table service POS providers expand their transactional offerings outside the traditional cashier/server workstation deployments, you can expect more single vendor/single application solutions that will reduce costs and complexities.

 With all of these new technological advances, is this the year that the chasm of self-service adoption is crossed?